 ISO 14001:2015 Clause 7 Support is all about the execution of the plans and processes that enable an organization to meet its EMS.
 Simply expressed, this is a very powerful requirement covering all EMS resource needs.
-Organizations will need to determine the necessary competence of people doing work that, under its control, affects its environmental performance, its ability to fulfill its compliance obligations and ensure they receive the appropriate training.
-In addition, organizations need to ensure that all people doing work under the organization’s control are aware of the environmental policy, how their work may impact this and implications of not conforming with the EMS.
+Organizations will need to determine the necessary competence of people doing work that, under its control, affects its environmental performance, its ability to fulfill its compliance obligations, and ensure they receive the appropriate training.
+In addition, organizations need to ensure that all people doing work under the organization’s control are aware of the environmental policy, how their work may impact this, and the implications of not conforming with the EMS.
 Finally, there are the requirements for ‘documented information’ which relate to the creation, updating, and control of specific data.

 Clause 7, Support, has five sub-clauses.

 - 7.2 Competence

 - 7.5 Documented Information is a separate article

 - 7.5.1 General

 The organization should provide the resources needed for the establishment, implementation, maintenance and continual improvement of the environmental management system.

 As per Annex A (Guidance on the use of ISO 14001:2015 standard) of ISO 14001:2015 standard it further explains: